gitrsi/cyberops.zone/learning/Deep Learning & Neural Networks with Keras/Peer-graded_Assignment_Build_ a_Regression_ Model_ in_Keras.md

-Concrete compressive strength regression model
+> :bulb: Notes on "Peer-graded Assignment: Build a Regression Model in Keras"

 # Introduction
+Project title: Concrete compressive strength regression model

 # Objectives
 ## A. Build a baseline model